MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 ```

 This `Makefile` compiles the code into the `bin/` directory, where you will find the shared library such as
-`TestProblem.dll` on Windows or `libTestProblem.so` on Linux, along with a Java JAR file that contains
+`TestProblem.dll` on Windows or `libTestProblem.so` on Linux.
+Additionally, a "self-contained" Java JAR file is
-everything required to integrate the problem with the MOEA Framework.
-This JAR is "self-contained", meaning it
+created, called `TestProblem.jar` in this example, that contains everything required to integrate the problem with
-contains the shared library.
+the MOEA Framework, including the shared library.
 Thus, you only need to copy the JAR file.

 The generated templates also provide an example, `Example.java`, that solves the problem we just created using
 NSGA-II.
 We can run this example with: